ItsStillRyan/Project-Andromeda-React/README.md

 ![sitemap](/andromeda-orbital/READMEimages/sitemap.png)
 ___
 ### Store Front
+Here is where the Users/Customer will land upon entering the website.
+Store title and logo, along with 2 seperate navigation types and the whole product list will be displayed and is the first point of contact.
+From there, the Users/Customer will be able to use the NavBar to go into the log in page, or use the category buttons to browse their desired products.

 ### Telescopes
+A full list of the telescope inventory will be rendered here, in cards.
+Cards will display the image, the title and the price.
+All cards will be clickable to which will take the User/Customer to its individual detailed product page.

 ### Individual Item
 This page will consist of the post that the user has chosen to engage on.
 All the details will be shown in the order of